 If a person has been hurt in the past then after awhile they may start doubting the things you tell them.
 They start having doubts about whether the other person can be trusted.
 Are they really going to their Mothers?
 Are they really going to help their friend?
 The little nagging doubts are constantly in their head, and trying to maintain any kind of trusting relationship with them can prove to be very difficult.
 It will take a lot of work and Patience on you part to build that trusting relationship.

+On the other hand you might be seeing someone who cannot be truthful.
 A recent study by Jennifer Argo of the University of Alberta showed that people are even more willing to lie to coworkers than they are to strangers."We want to both look good when we are in the company of others (especially people we care about), and we want to protect our self-worth," Argo told LiveScience.
 "I guess closely tied to this is that people appear to be short-term focused when they decide to deceive someone—save my self-image and self-worth now, but later on if the deceived individual finds out it can have long-term consequences," she said.

 "It's tied in with self-esteem," says University of Massachusetts psychologist Robert Feldman.
 "We find that as soon as people feel that their self-esteem is threatened, they immediately begin to lie at higher levels."
 Feldman says people should become more aware of the extent to which we tend to lie and that honesty yields more genuine relationships and trust.